convertigo/c8oprj-lib-baserow/project.md

 ## ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/sequences/images/genericsequence_color_16x16.png?raw=true "GenericSequence") formssource_GetSelectData

 Get data from a Baserow table as options for a Select component.
-You will be able to chose the Baserow columns  for the names to be displayed in the select drop downlist and the column for the values of each name.
+You will be able to choose the Baserow columns for the names to be displayed in the select dropdown list and the column for the values of each name.

 <span style="color:DarkGoldenRod">Variables</span>